groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/docs/TranslationApi.md

 <a id="imagetofilepost"></a>
 # **ImageToFilePost**
-> StatusResponse ImageToFilePost (ImageToFileRequest imageToFileRequest = null)
+> StatusResponse ImageToFilePost (ImageToFileRequest? imageToFileRequest = null)

 Translate image or scanned pdf and return file